Thursday, October 5, 2023

 Visually, this game looks great.
 This is the one area of the game that is a clear upgrade from the original.
 Not that the original looks bad or anything (I think it still holds up).
 This version just looks so much better.

 Everything is so finely detailed.
 The characters, the environments, the interiors.
 There are weather effects like wind and rain that really highlight this level of detail as well.
 If you were interested in seeing how the original would look with modern day graphics, look no further.
-It looks stunning I just wish so many environments from the first game weren't missing!
+It really looks stunning.
+I just wish so many environments from the first game weren't missing!

 Sound: